bjss-data-academy/entity-relation-diagrams/exercise.md

 A customer profile shows their uploaded image and bio text.

-Messages are part of a group chat, which any customer can enter or leave at any time.
+Messages are part of one group chat, which any customer can enter or leave at any time.
 Upon joining, the full group chat history of messages will be available to them.

 Each group chat is closed to new comments after 14 days.
 The data stored needs enough information for an application to do this.